ministryofjustice/ndelius-prototype/README.md

 Run `ng serve --prod` to test a production build.
 Navigate to `http://localhost:4200/`.

 As noted above; this should **ONLY** be used to test a build before committing to *develop* and *master* branches.

+## Continuous Integration

+The project is tested and built automatically through integration with [Circle CI].

+Pushes to the master branch are also deployed automatically to AWS upon a successful build.

 ## Documentation